numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 NEP details the current status of NumPy datatypes as of NumPy 1.18.
 It describes some of the technical aspects and concepts that motivated the other proposals.
+For more general information most readers should begin by reading NEP 41 and use this document only as a reference or for additional details.

 Detailed Description